Anubhavinchu Raja: Plot

-Raju works as a security guard in idm company along with his friend where he learns that Raju a.k.a King Kong Raju has hired goons to kill him.
-On asking about it, Raju a.k.a King Kong Raju, reveals that after inheriting his grandfather's wealth at a young age, lives a lavish life and becomes the village's laughing stock.
+Raju works as a security guard in idm company along with his friend where he learns that Raju a.k.a.
+King Kong Raju has hired goons to kill him.
+On asking about it, Raju reveals that after inheriting his grandfather's wealth at a young age, lives a lavish life and becomes the village's laughing stock.
 On a quest to prove himself worthy of respect, things go haywire, when he decides to become the sarpanch of the village.